VishalB210/Carisurg_Week_0_Portfolio/README.md

 1. Open the notebook in Google Colab.
 2. Upload the provided dataset.
 3. Run all notebook cells from top to bottom.
-4. Generated plots and cleaned datasets will be automatically created and saved.
+4. Generated plots, cleaned datasets, and clinical documentation can be reviewed within the repository.

 # Screenshots and Visualizations

-The repository includes screenshots showing:
+The repository includes screenshots documenting the cleaning, validation, and visualization processes completed during Week 0.

-- Gender cleaning process
+### Assignment 2 – Pulse Cleaning

 - Pulse cleaning process
 - Summary statistics
 - Validation checks

+### Assignment 3 – Data Visualization

 - Pulse distribution histogram
 - Age vs Pulse scatter plot
+- Clinical reference lines and visual outputs

 These screenshots are available in the **screenshots** folder.